ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 The question: {question}
 ```

 This prompt is engineered to ask the LLM for a specific outcome - find from the question provided two football teams.
 The specific football clubs that should be returned are listed (this data is from Premier League teams during the 2017/18 season in case you are wondering why Huddersfield Town are there).
 There is also an example of One-Shot Learning - where an example model answer has been provided.
-Finally, it is mentioned that if the answer cannot be found the LLM should return null and not hallucinate a response.
+Finally, it is mentioned that if the answer cannot be found the LLM should return null and not hallucinate a response (an LLM returning misinformation confidently as fact is often described as the LLM hallucinating).

 This works surprisingly well!
 Beyond clear questions specifying the names of the teams, GPT-3.5 was able to identify the two teams involved in the Manchester Derby and could even understand "the blues" as Chelsea FC.